Oak Soe Khant

 is a Burmese singer and musician.

+Career

 He debuted in December 2018 with the pop album The Number One, which became the country's best-selling solo album in 2019.
 In 2019, he featured in song "Ma Pyaw Pay Mae" alongside Kay Kay Moe in the film The Greatest Love.
 He also participated as a contestant in the reality singing competition The Mask Singer Myanmar.
 In 2020, he made his acting debut in the TV drama, Eikmet Dwe Moe Hta De Ein (အိပ်မက်တွေ မိုးထားတဲ့အိမ်).